Elevator and Escalator Accident Injuries in Illinois

 These cases often require expert testimony from elevator engineers and safety specialists who can analyze maintenance records, inspection reports, and the mechanical cause of the malfunction.
 Preserving evidence is critical—maintenance logs, inspection certificates, surveillance footage, and the mechanical components themselves may all be relevant.

-If you have been injured in an elevator or escalator accident in Peoria or Central Illinois, the personal injury attorneys at Parker & Parker can investigate the incident and identify all responsible parties.
+If you have been injured in an elevator or escalator accident in Peoria or Central Illinois, personal injury lawyer Rob Parker can investigate the incident and identify all responsible parties.
 Contact us for a free case evaluation.

 Injured?
 Get a Free Case Review.

-The personal injury attorneys at Parker & Parker have been fighting for accident victims in Peoria and across Central Illinois for over 25 years.
+The personal injury lawyer Rob Parker has been fighting for accident victims in Peoria and across Central Illinois for over 25 years.
 Call (309) 674-0044 or contact us online for a free, no-obligation consultation.

 Frequently Asked Questions